mnickw/OptionNFTcontracts/README.md

 ## Crypto asset management using Option NFT sub contracts

-We prupose a new type of derevative NFT called Option NFT which "wraps" an underlying NFT to a special smart ontract.
+We propose a new type of derevative NFT called Option NFT which "wraps" an underlying NFT to a special smart ontract.
 It is quite different from an Option cntract used on market due to the key Non-fungible feature of NFT, and it's low liquidity.
 Although, it preserves the main idea, and can be compared to a land option contract for example.